 Updated tour dates, complete with west coast stops!
 Come one, come all.
 Putting together some secret special guest appearances at a few of these stops.
 Stay tuned!
 Tuesday March 15, Phoenix Books, Burlington, VT Friday March 18th, Northshire Books, Saratoga Springs, NY Thursday March 24th, Brookline Booksmith, Brookline, MA Friday March 25, WonderCon, Los Angeles, […]

 GUEST POST: Strapped to the Couch, by Marc Turner - 9 months ago

 Characters are the building blocks of any good book.
 The events of a story, no matter how dramatic, won’t touch us in a major way unless we care about the characters, and the feelings for those people will hang around long after the clever plot twists fade from memory.
 How do you make your characters […]

-GUEST POST by Joe Pace: Paper or Plastic; Notebooks, Keyboards, and the Writer’s Brain - 11 months ago
+GUEST POST by Joe Pace: Paper or Plastic; Notebooks, Keyboards, and the Writer’s Brain - one year ago

 The debate chirps on between the print-mongers and the hip cats with their Kooks and Nindles.
 I’ve always been a print man; I can’t bring myself to read anything more than a newspaper article on a screen.
 Even that, I suppose, is a concession, and selling books in digital format has forced me to accept […]

 More Books, More Details, and a Reader Poll - one year ago